fstachura/psi-handwriting-recognition/README.md

 Trained models can be downloaded from Github Releases.
 Model files should be put in the main directory of this project.

-All notebooks with actual models contain a section called "Manual test".
+Notebooks lenet5_digits.ipynb, lenet5_letters.ipynb and svm.ipynb contain a section called "Manual test".
 Code in this section loads a model and displays a widget that allows user to draw a digit and see how the model classifies it.
 While this of course is not a good way to measure accuracy of any model, it allows users to quickly test models with natural input.
-It's of course recommended to use a graphic tablet (if possible) while testing the model.
+It's of course recommended to use a graphic tablet (if possible) while testing the models.

 ### Notebooks